 haven’t had a chance here on Earth…” says James pitiably.

 Blaine realises there is something more

-detail becomes clear: the fact that for a split second he had regained
+detail becomes clear - the fact that for a split second he had regained

-control of the car, but had still willed the crash to happen – a
+control of the car, but had still willed the crash to happen.
+Blaine

-dilemma for him, prompting Blaine to give up his new body for James to
+Marie’s horror he acquiesces and decides to give up his new body for

-their pact – both will ‘die’ here, but James will be resurrected in
+entered to consolidate their pact.
+Both will ‘die’ here, but James will

 The extract picks up the action as Blaine

 and the Reject sit in adjacent chairs, listening to the voice of the